cibere/Flow.Launcher.Plugin.rtfm/docs/settings.rst

 ~~~~
 This field shows the type that the doc/manual is marked as.
 This field is not editable, and is purely for information.

-If it is set to ``Preset``, then the doc/manual is connected to a preset (see :doc:`presets` for more info).
+If it is set to ``cibere-rtfm-indexes``, then the doc/manual has a special indexer that has been made specially for this plugin.
 Otherwise the value will be associated with the format or standard that the doc/manual conforms to, and which was used to index the manual/doc.

 Is API
 ~~~~~~